thofisch/doc-api/docs/clients.md

 - **DO** check the documentation of the link relation to learn any associated business rules regarding authentication, permanence of the URI, methods, and media types supported, etc.

+## Content Negotiation

+- **DO NOT** assume that servers support content negotiation, and be prepared to receive a representation that does not meet the `Accept-*` headers.

 ## Extensibility

 ### How to Implement Clients to Support Extensibility